alxkhr/memo/README.md

 - pwa for offline
 - logo
 - connection status always visible in header (connected or not, unreachable server...)
+- autofocus textarea when details are opened (maybe use forward ref for textarea)
+- close the suggestions on esc and on choosing one (fixes new line after tag bug)
 - really responsive design
   - list beneath details on desktop
 - support more content types (links, drawings, photos, todo-list)